Toniebox review: Screen-free entertainment that’s music to kids’ (and parents’) ears

 The Toniebox is a kids’ music player with a lot of character—and characters.

 My greatest moment with the Toniebox audio player happened when I wasn’t even listening to it.
 Part of the testing occurred during a beach week with my brother’s family, and one evening I went to grab a beverage in our rental house where I saw my 3.5-year-old daughter, 6-year-old nephew, and 7-year-old niece huddled on the floor thoroughly engaged around the Toniebox.
 As any parent knows, screen-free entertainment can be challenging to sustain.
 And screen-free entertainment that works for a range of ages is nearly impossible.
-But, in that moment at least, the Toniebox had pulled off the miraculous.
+But, at that moment at least, the Toniebox had pulled off the miraculous.

 Of course, the Toniebox is by no means a perfect product when put under an adult’s critical eye (and ear).
 Its sound quality is somewhat tinny, and the whimsical Tonie figurines that are key to all of the content are bound to get lost, or stepped on.
 Still, my 3-year-old carried her music box around all week, subbing out the Elsa Tonie for the Lightning McQueen Tonie at a rate that definitely frustrated her older, much more patient cousins.
 My daughter even cried when we told her she couldn’t bring the music player to the actual beach.
 When we eventually got back home and hung out with friends in the neighborhood, she proudly presented her Toniebox and declared it one of her best toys ever.